-In the course of the year, school Principals have successfully supported staff, students and families to transition to distance learning, the hybrid model, and in-person learning as necessary.
-Principals and their support teams have helped teachers with the implementation of high-quality instruction and distance learning experiences for all students.
-Blended Learning Specialists and 21st Century Specialists, for example, have provided professional development and coaching opportunities for teachers to be successful with distance learning.
-In addition, they have collaborated with classroom teachers to design online learning experiences for students, and they have monitored the progress of students and provided timely feedback to site administrators.
-Furthermore, Specialists have communicated regularly with students' families to ensure that they have success with online learning.
-In fact, 78% of parents who responded to the California Schools Parent Survey have indicated that our district has done a good job in keeping them informed about remote learning.
+At the school site level, the responsibilities of administrators and support staff also increased and/or shifted as necessary in order to guarantee a successful implementation of distance learning.
+In the course of the year, school Principals successfully supported staff, students and families to transition to distance learning, the hybrid model, and in-person learning as necessary.
+Principals and their support teams helped teachers with the implementation of high-quality instruction and distance learning experiences for all students.
+Blended Learning Specialists and 21st Century Specialists, for example, provided professional development and coaching opportunities for teachers.
+In addition, they collaborated with classroom teachers to design online learning experiences for students, and they monitored the progress of students and provided timely feedback to site administrators.
+Furthermore, Specialists communicated regularly with students' families to troubleshoot, provide support, and ensure that they had success with online learning.
+These efforts were validated by 90% of the parents who responded to our end-of-year survey, who indicated that their schools provided the necessary support when dealing with broken devices and/or technology problems.

-The role of the teacher has changed dramatically as a result of the coronavirus pandemic.
-In March 2020, classroom teaching grounded to a halt, remote learning was propelled to the forefront of every school, and teachers were forced to rethink their delivery methods to adapt to this new digital world.
-Although teachers tried their best to quickly adapt to the unprecedented implementation of distance learning to ensure continuity of instruction, the new instructional model was not in the teachers' level of expertise which posed a challenge for many of them and affected the quality of instruction during the first months of distance learning.
+The role of the teacher changed dramatically as a result of the coronavirus pandemic.
+In March 2020, classroom teaching ground to a halt, remote learning was propelled to the forefront of every school, and teachers were forced to rethink their delivery methods to adapt to this new digital world.
+Distance learning posed a challenge for many of our teachers and the quality of their instruction was affected.
 Over the summer and throughout the school year, many of our teachers successfully completed ongoing professional development on multiple technologies, strategies, and tools that would help them significantly improve their implementation of distance learning (Cleartouch, Google Meet, Zoom, and a plethora of applications).
-Digital resources have also provided teachers with real-time access to student data and insights, which are valuable tools for measuring progress and identifying any knowledge gaps.
+Digital resources also provided teachers with real-time access to student data and insights, which were valuable tools for measuring progress and identifying any knowledge gaps.

+Overall, we believe that the transition from a "brick and mortar" teacher to an "online virtual" teacher was very successful and has prepared our teachers to better meet the academic needs of their students.
 75% of the teachers completing the California Schools Staff Survey last February indicated that they had had sufficient training and/or experience using distance learning tools to deliver effective remote teaching.
 Data collected from our multiple walkthroughs demonstrate that there has been a significant improvement over the course of the year.
-Distance learning lessons are now more rigorous, better aligned to the standards, and they often incorporate a variety of applications that make them interactive for the students.
-Even though not every teacher is at the same level, and growth is still very much needed for some teachers, we are proud of the progress made to date.
+Distance learning lessons increasingly became more rigorous, better aligned to the standards and often incorporated a variety of applications that made them interactive for the students.
+Over 80% of the students and parents who took the end-of-year survey indicated that they saw improvement in their lessons, and they became more engaging as the year went by.
+Even though Teachers are still working at various performance levels, and for some, distance learning remains challenging, we are proud of the progress made.

-Student Attendance and Participation
+\\\Student Attendance and Participation